IrosTheBeggar/mStream/README.md

 Currently using beets is the reccomended way to create a music database.

-#### The Bad News

-Currently there's not many libraries for scraping music information for node and most of them are unmaintaned.
-The one I'm currently using is slow, but is being updated regularly.
-However it will grind the service to a halt if you try to parse a large library.

-If you're still interested in using mStream to build your DB, use the /db/recursive-scan call to do this.
-Don't be surprised if you can't access your server while this is going on.

-I will be experimenting with some other libraries in the near future.
-In the meantine, I suggest you use beets for all your music DB needs.

-#### More bad news
-Node v6 currently does not play nice with the sqlite3 library.
-You need to use Node v5 or earlier for the DB to work.

-The sqlite3 library is activetly mainted so this should be fixed soon
+#### use mStream to build your DB

+Use the /db/recursive-scan API call to kickoff a full scan of your library.
+Currently this is the only way to add files ot the library.
+Version 2 of mStream will include new functions to update the library more efficiently